Skip to main content

 • memory_top_k (int, default 5): Number of memory results to retrieve.

-• dataset_name (str, optional): Dataset to retrieve memory from.
+• dataset_name (str, optional): Dataset to retrieve memory from when with_memory=True.

 • user (User, optional): User context for retrieval.
 Required for multi-user or background-job flows.